Area Model Division – Definition, Examples, Facts

 - Continue doing this until you’re left with 0

-- Count up the number of times you’ve taken away your divisor from your dividend – that’s the answer to your division equation
+- Count up the number of times you’ve taken away your divisor from your dividend, and you’ll get the answer to your division equation

 There are some properties and characteristics of the area division model that make it both useful and unique:

-Comparing area model division with other division models
+Comparing the area model division with other division models

 Area model division is different from other models.
-Many division models can divide faster, like the long division area model, but this model for division focuses on simplifying the calculation and making it easier to do.
+Many division models can divide faster, such as the area model long division, but this model for division focuses on simplifying the calculation.
 It’s a great method for younger kids, or kids who aren’t confident in division, to solve equations.

 Applying the area model division in a real-life context